mightylastingcode/S5D9_lab_ADC_I2C_ADS1015_examples/README.md

 1. Grove B / r_iic driver / method 1 with busy bit check
 2. Grove B / r_iic driver / method 2 with busy bit check

 Both checks for the hardware busy bit before the code starts the next i2c transmission.
+The above examples are are done with limited testing.
+At this point, this ADC component seem to work well with these workaround solutions.